armele/ott/README.md

 - Added native support for custom music
 - Added copper blocks/slabs/stairs as pathblocks for MineColonies citizens
 - Updated the item models for dyes
-- Moved 3D texture models for external mods to a built in resource pack to override mod load order issues
+- Moved 3D texture models for external mods to a built-in resource pack to override mod load order issues
 - Added new MCol specific splash texts for the main menu
 - Added new skybox textures
 - Added new weather textures and expanded particle effects
-- Added new custom hunger/saturation/exhaustion system!
+- Added a new custom hunger/saturation/exhaustion system!
   - Similar to AppleSkin but written from scratch with clean, nondeprecated code and new icons
   - Used apples for the food icons in homage to AppleSkin ♥
-- Added new custom health/hearts display to mimic Colorful Hearts
+- Added a new custom health / hearts display to mimic Colorful Hearts
   - This displays all health hearts on one hud line to clean up the display
-  - Each set of 20 health is a new color (red, orange, yellow, etc)
+  - Each set of 20 health is a new color (red, orange, yellow, etc.)
 - Added new custom armor values display to mimic OverloadedArmorBar
   - This displays all armor values on one hud line to clean up the display
-  - Each set of 20 armor is a new color (brown, iron, gold, etc)
+  - Each set of 20 armor is a new color (brown, iron, gold, etc.)
 - Pale Garden 1:1 backport
   - Because it's awesome and I want it
 - Suppressed the "Experimental Features" warning for new instances
 - Blocking the gates for animals so we don't have to chase livestock around
-  - Animals don't even acknowledge the gates so they won't all cluster in front of it, either
+  - Animals don't even acknowledge the gates, so they won't all cluster in front of it, either
   - Still need to put a roof on it for goats and frogs since those buggers jump
+- Adding floral hedges, blooming hedges, and creeping hedges